India: 12 ministers resign in wake of COVID-19 response | DW | 07.07.2021

-Indian Prime Minister Narendra Modi is expected to restructure his Cabinet.
-A total of 12 ministers have now stepped down, including those in charge of health and education.
+Indian Prime Minister Narendra Modi has reshuffled his Cabinet after a total of 12 ministers stepped down, including those in charge of health and education.

 Indian PM Narendra Modi has come under fire for his hapless response to a massive wave of coronavirus infections

-Among those to step down were Health Minister Harsh Vardhan, Education Minister Ramesh Pokhriyal Nishank, and Information and Broadcast Minister Prakash Javadekar.
+Among those to step down were Health Minister Harsh Vardhan, Education Minister Ramesh Pokhriyal Nishank and Information and Broadcast Minister Prakash Javadekar.
+The group also included Information Technology Minister Ravi Shankar Prasad, known for spearheading the government's row with large tech companies such as Twitter and WhatsApp.

+Later in the day, Modi swore in 43 new Cabinet members in a major reshuffle that saw at least six junior members promoted.
+The Cabinet was also enlarged to 77 members from the previous 52.

 Wednesday's departures signal the first change to Modi's Cabinet since he was reelected to a second term in 2018 and ahead of important state elections early next year.
 It also comes as the country attempts to speed its vaccination program while bracing for another possible wave of infections.